30 Jan 2023

 Depending on your profile and experience, various career paths may be open to you.
 A business school education offers graduates opportunities in various fields of activity such as marketing, communication, international trade or finance.

 Are you interested in the new digital professions?
 IPAG offers various 100% online courses.
-Discover the MSc Digital Entrepreneur or the course to specialise in luxury management and many other fields.
+Discover the MSc Digital Entrepreneur or the course to specialise in Management of Sustainability Transformation and many other fields.
 And if you want to learn more about the professional perspectives after studying at IPAG?
 Check out our article on careers after business school.

 Read the article